Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 According to Think With Google, remarketing gives you a chance to bring back site users who are indecisive on what they really want.

-Out to the 7 types of retargeting that SmartInsights shared recently, site retargeting is worth a look here, since it concerns Google Display Networks.
+Out to the 7 types of retargeting that SmartInsights shared, site retargeting is worth a look here, since it concerns Google Display Networks.

 If you’re targeting Google Display Networks, remarketing will be very useful for you.

 And, if you’re an PPC advertiser who’s still not leveraging remarketing to boost your conversion rates, it’s time to change that.
-You can’t just pay for an AdWord campaign and hope search query results improve.
-Chango’s statistics showed that 1 in 5 marketers now have a dedicated budget for remarketing.
+You can’t just pay for an Ads campaign and hope search query results improve.

 For example, while writing this article, I visited Frank and Oak, an online store, to see their latest offers.
 But, I didn’t add any clothes to the cart, nor did I take any real action while on the site.
 All they had was my search query with no conversion.